bennoble/bennoble.github.io/_pages/grad-advice.md

 ## Networking

-- [**An Introvert's Guide to Navigating Academic Conferences**](/blog/conferences).
+- [**An introvert's guide to navigating academic conferences**](/blog/conferences).
 Here's what to do before, during, and after conferences if the idea of shaking hands with strangers in a hotel lobby makes you sweat.

 ## Other

 - [**How to get started with public scholarship**](/blog/public-scholarship).
 Notes and reflections from a panel with Julia Azari, Hakeem Jefferson, and Matt Yglesias.

+- [**How to Be a Better Reviewer (JAWS Event Recap)**](/blog/reviewing).
+Avoid being Reviewer 2 (and stop writing the summary paragraph!).

 ## Links to Advice from Others